Sarjak0308/Java-Sem4-Codes/README.md

 18. Create a class Person with attributes name and age.
 Derive a class Employee from Person with additional attributes employeeId and salary.
 Create objects of both classes and demonstrate how inheritance works in accessing the attributes of the base class.

+19. Design a class hierarchy for a shape.
+Create a base class Shape with methods area() and perimeter().
+Derive classes Circle, Rectangle, and Triangle from Shape.
+Implement the necessary methods in each derived class.
+Create objects of each class and calculate the area and perimeter for each.

-19. Implement a simple banking system using inheritance.
-Create a base class Account with attributes accountNumber and balance.
-Derive two classes SavingsAccount and CurrentAccount from Account.
-Add methods to deposit and withdraw money.
-Demonstrate the use of these classes with sample account transactions.
+20. Develop a simple online shopping system.
+Create a base class Product with attributes productId, productName, and price.
+Derive classes Electronics, Clothing, and Books from Product.
+Add specific attributes for each product type.
+Create objects for each class and demonstrate polymorphism by displaying product details.